marko-js/marko/README.md

 ### invoke

-The `<invoke>` directive can be used to invoke a function defined using the `<def>` directive or a function that is part of the input to a template.
+The `<invoke>` directive can be used to invoke a function defined using the `<def>` directive or a function that is part of the input data to a template.
 The `<invoke>` directive allows arguments to be passed using element attributes, but that format is only supported for functions that were previously defined using the `<def>` directive.

 ```html
 <def function="greeting(name, count)">